Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 assertTextPresent  Results * for selenium grid
 =================  ===========================  =============

-The code has been triplicated to run the same steps 3 times.
-No half-way decent software person would want to do it this way, it makes managing the code much more difficult.

-By using a programming language, we can iterate over a list and run the search this way.
+The code has been repeated to run the same steps 3 times.
+But multiple copies of the same code is not good program practice because it's more work to maintain.
+By using a programming language, we can iterate over the search results for a more flexible and maintainable solution.

 **In C#:**